retailnext/node-radius/README.md

 ### radius.encode\_response(\<args>)

-encode_response prepares a response packet based on previously received and decoded packet. "args" is a hash with the following properties:
+encode_response prepares a response packet based on previously received and decoded packet. "args" is an object with the following properties:

 - packet (required): the output of a previous call to radius.decode
 - code (required): String representation of the packet code ("Access-Reject, "Accounting-Response", etc)